barcia/bramework/README.md

 - Repository: https://github.com/barcia/bramework
 - Support: https://barcia.gal/contacto

 Bramework is a web starter kit that offers a set of tools and basic files for a quick start of a web development project.
-It is more oriented to develop with [Sass](http://sass-lang.com), but also offers a basic HTML template system with [Nunjucks](https://mozilla.github.io/nunjucks/) and facilities to create [WordPress](https://wordpress.org) themes with PHP.
+It is more oriented to develop with [Sass](http://sass-lang.com), but also offers facilities to create [WordPress](https://wordpress.org) themes with PHP.

 ## 🛫 Getting Started

 1. [Download the last release](https://github.com/barcia/bramework/archive/master.zip) or clone the project
 2. Install all development dependencies with `npm install`
-3. Put *gulp* to *watch* with `gulp` command
+3. Put *NPM* to *watch* with `npm run dev` command
 4. Write your code

 All source code must go in`/src/` and all tasks put the distributable code in `/dist/`.